lilly-lizard/Goshenite/notes.md

 # todo

+- replace UniqueId type aliases with structs or enums to have explicit conversions and rules
 - can we do without Rc<RefCell<>>?
 - checks in object_collection to make sure that you don't have the same primitive ids across multiple primitive ops. put primitive_references inside object_collection?
 - init renderer test